Best Small Bedroom gardening ideas

 How often should you water your plants?

 How often you water your plants depends on various factors, including the type of plant, the potting mix, the weather, and the time of year.
 As a general rule, most plants need to be watered weekly.
-However, you may need to water more frequently during hot weather or when the plant is growing rapidly.
+However, you may need to water more frequently during hot weather or when the plant grows rapidly.

-Amount: The amount of water your plants need also depends on several factors.
+Amount: The amount of water your plants need depends on several factors.
 Generally, you should water until the potting mix is moist but not soggy.
 If you water too much, your plants may suffer from root rot or other problems.
-On the other hand, they may become stressed and stop growing if you don't water them enough.
+On the other hand, they may become stressed and stop growing if you don’t water them enough.

 Type: The type of water you use can also affect your plants.
 Tap water allowed to sit for 24 hours is usually fine for most plants.
 However, if you have hard water or are concerned about chemicals in tap water, you can use distilled or rainwater instead.